Restrictions on access to the FI MU network

-Access to the faculty network is limited to increase its security.
-In simple terms, three basic groups of access can be considered (with increasing credibility and a number of accessible services):
+Access to the faculty network is restricted to increase its security.
+Simplistically, three basic groups of access can be considered (with increasing trustworthiness and number of accessible services):

 - from the Internet